SophieDeBenedetto/blog/posts/advent-of-code-elixir-shine.md

 366
 ```

 From here, we repeat the process.
 Does `first + second == 2020`?
 If so, great!
 We're done.
-If not...reconstruct a new list using the same first element, and the list remainder stored in rest.
+If not...construct a new list using the same first element, and the list remainder stored in rest.

 Eventually, if the first element cannot be added to any other list element to get the sum of `2020`, then we end up with a list that contains only one element.
 We'll have cut out all the other elements until only the first element remains.

 What do we want to do then?
 We want to revisit the _initial starting list_ and pick up with the _second_ element there.
-Treating _that_ element as the first in the list, we want to repeat the process.
+The tail of the original list will be a list that _starts_ with the original list's second element.

-In other words, if our original list read `[979, 1721, 366, 299, 675, 1456]`, and we didn't find any other number added to `979` to equal `2020`, then our _new_ list should read:
+In other words, if our original list read `[979, 1721, 366, 299, 675, 1456]`, and we didn't find any other number added to `979` to equal `2020`, then the tail of that list should read:

 ```elixir
 [1721, 366, 299, 675, 1456]
 ```

+So, using _that_ list, we can simply repeat the process described above.

 Now that we have a basic understanding of what we need to do, let's write some code.

 ### Pattern Matching List Elements: The Code

 We'll define a module `Accountant`, that implements one public function, `product_of_equals_twenty_twenty`.
-This function will take in a list and return the product of the two numbers in the list the sum to `2020`.
+This function will take in a list and return the product of the two numbers in the list that sum to `2020`.
 The public interface of our module will work like this:

 ```elixir
 Accountant.product_of_equals_twenty_twenty([979, 1721, 366, 299, 675, 1456])